 Some popular ornamental plants that are dangerous for your dog include azalea, rhododendron, and wisteria.
 Other dangerous flowering plants you may find in your home or garden include oleander, hyacinth, foxglove, chrysanthemum, cyclamen, hydrangea, morning glory, and nightshade.

-Succulent plants are easy houseplants to care for, but can be dangerous for dogs.
+Succulent plants are easy houseplants to care for but can be dangerous for dogs.
 Unfortunately, succulents are especially tempting for dogs, since they are rubbery like a dog chew toy.
-Aloe vera and jade plants are toxic and can cause vomiting, diarrhea, loss of appetite, tremors and an irregular heartbeat.
-In large quantities, both jade and aloe vera can be fatal for dogs.
-The pencil cactus can also cause stomach upset for dogs, but is not usually fatal.
+Aloe vera, pencil cactus, and jade plants are all toxic to your pet.